 Geoffrey combines passionate advocacy with a progressive and collaborative approach to conflict resolution.
 Geoffrey is committed to practical, cost-conscious and proportional litigation in the context of his clients’ case objectives and longer term strategic needs.

-Geoffrey is a graduate of the Master of Laws (LL.M.) and Bachelor of Laws (LL.B.) program at Osgoode Hall Law School.
+Geoffrey is a graduate of the Master of Laws (LL.M.) and Juris Doctor (J.D.) program at Osgoode Hall Law School.
 Prior to undertaking graduate studies, Geoffrey graduated with merit from the York University B.A. program.

 In the course of his graduate legal studies, Geoffrey published a number of works and academic journals and was cited in a leading publication.
 Holmested and Watson: Ontario Civil Procedure cited his 2005 article on the disclosure of surveillance videos under Ontario’s Rule 30 as “…an excellent, in-depth analysis and critique of the case law on this subject.”
 At Osgoode Hall, Geoffrey was given the Peter W. Hogg Graduate Award and the Honourable Willard Z. Estey Fellowship.
 In 2004, Geoffrey and a mooting partner were awarded Upper Year Champions at the Osgoode Hall Lerners’ Cup by a panel of judges that included a Justice of the Ontario Superior Court.
 Geoffrey was also the sole upper year recipient of the Outstanding Oralist Award for top individual performance.